nelsontky/gh-pages-url-shortener/README.md

 ## This is so cool!
 How can I use this with my own domain?!

-Disclaimer: This method of creating a URL shortener is hacky and not meant to be reliable or used in production.
-Do proceed at your own risk!
+_Disclaimer: This method of creating a URL shortener is hacky and not meant to be reliable.
+Do proceed at your own risk!_

 1. Fork the repo before cloning your fork.
 1. Set up GitHub pages for your forked repo.